kurmiskristaps/Nordigen/README.md

 Made in Django, bundled with Docker and using npm.
 To start the project:
     - add a .env file, containing USER_SECRET_ID and USER_SECRET_KEY
-    - run "docker-compose up" tos start the server, Redis, Postgres and Celery
+    - run "docker-compose up" to start the Django server, Redis, and Celery
-    - run "npm run build" to get the frontend dependencies
+    - run "npm run build" to build the frontend dependencies

 Afterwards the project will be accessible at localhost:8000/index